xebialabs/xl-release-kubernetes-operator/documentation/docs/manual/setting-up-custom-namespace.md

 xl op --change-namespace
 ?
 Select the Kubernetes setup where the digitalai Devops Platform will be installed or uninstalled: AzureAKS [Azure AKS] ?
 Do you want to use Kubernetes' current-context from ~/.kube/config?
 Yes ?
-Do you want to use an existing Kubernetes namespace?
+Do you want to use an custom Kubernetes namespace?
+Do you want to use an custom Kubernetes namespace?
 Yes ?
 Enter the name of the existing Kubernetes namespace where the XebiaLabs DevOps Platform will be installed, updated or undeployed: custom-namespace-2
 ?
-Product server you want to clean. daiRelease
+Product server you want to deploy? daiRelease
 ?
-Does product custom resource definition already exists on the cluster.
+Does product custom resource definition already exists on the cluster?
 No ?
-Enter path to the operator package. /xl/master/xl-release-kubernetes-operator Everything has been updated!
+Enter path to the operator package: /xl/master/xl-release-kubernetes-operator Everything has been updated!
 ```